 For several reasons!
 But the main one, quite simply, is time.
-When you do a first look, it allows you to take all of the pictures of your bridal party (and sometimes your family) before the ceremony even occurs.
-Traditionally, most of those pictures happen after the ceremony and the bridal party, most of the family, and the couple could end up missing most (or all) of the cocktail hour.
+When you do a first look, it allows you to take all of the pictures of your wedding party (and sometimes your family) before the ceremony even occurs.
+Traditionally, most of those pictures happen after the ceremony and the wedding party, most of the family, and the couple could end up missing most (or all) of the cocktail hour.

 Speaking of the cocktail hour, when you do a first look, you’re more likely to be able to actually make it to the cocktail hour, where you can spend some extra time visiting with your guests.
 Your wedding day goes by so fast and this gives you just a little extra time to enjoy it.

 And let’s not forget the nerves!
 If you think you are going to cry when you see your spouse to be for the first time, then a first look may be for you.
 It’s a good time to let yourself get all emotional and cry it out, or laugh it out, or giggle yourself silly!
 Remember, it’s just the two of you, so enjoy it.
 And you don’t have to worry about ruining your make up because you have plenty of time to re do it before the ceremony starts.

 And my favorite part about the first look is the pictures.
 Besides the bride/groom being able to relax and focus on their bride/groom, it allows the couple the opportunity to see one another without 150 sets of eyes staring at them as they walk down the aisle.
 You don’t have to be calm, cool, and collected – you get to be yourself.
 I have seen couples absolutely lose it and cry like babies during the first look and I have seen them giggle uncontrollably, like little school girls.
 It’s so funny to watch their varied reactions – and it makes the best pictures!
 The first look pictures are almost always the ones I see pop up on FB after the wedding pictures are back. 🙂